Which of the following factors has the greatest effect on the rat... | Channels for Pearson+

 Multiple Choice

-Which of the following factors has the greatest effect on the rate of chemical reactions in an ecosystem?
+Which of the following factors has the greatest effect on the rate of chemical cycling within an ecosystem?

 A